-- Production (Aladdin & Grimm) rehearsals will call actors in smaller groups and establish social distancing whenever possible.
+- Production (Annie & Newsies) rehearsals will call actors in smaller groups when reasonable and establish social distancing whenever possible.

-- Dress rehearsals and performances (Aladdin & Grimm) will not be socially distanced on stage, however as soon as the actors leave the stage they will resume a 6’ distance from others and be separated into groups.
+- Dress rehearsals and performances will not be socially distanced on stage, however as soon as the actors leave the stage they will resume social distancing.

 - Face Coverings

-- All students (ages 10 & up), actors, staff, & volunteers will be required to wear a mask or face shield to and from any activity, according to the governor’s order.
+- All students (ages 10 & up), actors, staff, & volunteers will be asked to wear a mask or face shield to and from any activity, according to the governor’s order.

 - Teachers and directors may remove their masks/shields to teach and direct while maintaining a distance of 6’ or greater from others.

-- Students and actors may remove their masks/shields only to perform or practice singing, dancing, or acting.
-Masks must go back on as soon as that is completed.
+- Students and actors may remove their masks/shields to perform or practice singing, dancing, or acting.
+We will request that masks go back on as soon as that is completed.

-- All participants present at an activity will wear a mask/shield except as outlined above.
+- All participants present at an activity will be requested to wear a mask/shield except as outlined above.